davidhintelmann/AdventureWorksRESTful/README.md

 # RESTful API using go lang

-This repo is using the [go](https://go.dev/) programming lanuage and the [Adventure Works](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) sample database to create a RESTful api.
+This repo is using the [go](https://go.dev/) programming lanuage and the [Adventure Works](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) sample database to create a RESTful API.

 # Prerequisites